Columns configuration is specified by parameter columns and all settings are managed on its level.

 The feature is available in Webix Pro edition only.

-To enable the rowspans and colspans functionality, you should set the spans parameter with the true value in the datatable configuration.
+To enable the rowspans and colspans functionality, set the spans parameter to true in the datatable configuration.

-Each rowspan/colspan definition consists of the row id, column id, width and height of the span, value to display and css class to apply:
+Each rowspan/colspan definition consists of the row ID, column ID, width/height of the span, the value to display and the css class to apply:

 view:"datatable",